Help relieve facial cold sore symptoms

 Anyone who has had a cold sore knows that tell-tale tingle or itch telling them another cold sore is on the way.
-While facial cold sores can be inconvenient and at times painful, there are things you can do to help alleviate your symptoms and prevent cold sores from re-occurring.
+While facial cold sores can be inconvenient and at times painful, there are things you can do to help alleviate your symptoms and reduce the occurrence of facial cold sores.

 What are cold sores?

 Cold sores are small blister-like spots that commonly occur on the lips or skin around the mouth, nose and chin.

 What are the stages of cold sores?